 Considering the Penalties for Attempted Murder

 The results of a conviction for attempted murder can depend upon whether an individual tried to carry out first- or second-degree murder.
-Let’s go over the results of a conviction in both of these situations:
+Let’s go over the results of a conviction in each of these situations and others:

 Individuals convicted of attempted first-degree murder may face life in prison with the possibility of parole.
-Individuals will have to serve at least 15 years in prison before they can be eligible for parole if they attempt to murder a:
+Individuals will have to serve at least 15 years in prison before they can be eligible for parole if they attempted to murder a/an:

-A conviction for attempted second-degree murder can lead to up to nine years of time in prison.
-Note that, for both attempted first- and second-degree murder, individuals may face fines and restitution payments to the intended victim.
+A conviction for attempted second-degree murder can lead to up to nine years in prison.
+For both first- and second-degree attempted murder, individuals may face fines and restitution payments to the intended victim.

 Focusing on Legal Defenses for Attempted Murder Charges

-As you can see, even a charge for attempted murder in California can have serious repercussions.
-Get help handling these serious charges by contacting a Los Angeles criminal defense lawyer as soon as you are accused of attempted murder.
+Even a charge of attempted murder in California can have serious repercussions.
+Get help handling a serious charge as soon as you are accused of attempted murder.
+A Los Angeles criminal defense lawyer from our firm can help.
 Your lawyer may be able to show that:

-Many of the defenses for attempted murder match up to the defenses for a murder accusation.
+Many of the defenses for attempted murder match the defenses for murder accusations.
 The first defense involves proving that you had no intent to kill anyone.
-If you carried out a violent action just to scare someone, for example, you could avoid a conviction for attempted murder.
+If you carried out a violent action just to scare someone, for example, you could avoid a conviction of attempted murder.

 Individuals in California have to take direct action to be convicted of attempted murder.
 This means that you should not be convicted under PC 664 if you only made plans to kill someone.
 You actually have to act in a way that threatens someone’s life in order to attempt murder.